Degrees Without Borders: Online Pre-Veterinary Programs

 Fast Facts: Why Pre-Veterinary Skills Are Important

-• In-Demand: According to the Bureau of Labor Statistics (BLS), the need for veterinarians will grow 19 percent between 2021 and 2031, a rate that’s nearly four times the national average for all professions.
+• In-Demand: According to the Bureau of Labor Statistics (BLS 2024), the need for veterinarians will grow 20 percent between 2022 and 2032, a rate that’s nearly seven times the national average for all professions.

 • Practical: Veterinary medicine is a STEM field, and pre-vet students will learn important fundamental skills in science and math that are broadly applicable elsewhere.